 Philip Timothy photo After sharing with messengers his intention to retire June 30, 2019, David Hankins, executive director for Louisiana Baptists, spoke how he used a book given to him by his grandfather to guide him over his 50-year career.
 According to Convention by-laws, Hankins' announcement will initiate a process in which the Executive Board will form a search committee.
 Once formed, the search committee will elect a chairman and begin its work.
 Hankins has served as executive director since 2005.

-CADIAN BAPTIST CENTER

-Hankins served three Texas Baptist churches from 1971-85.

-Hankins from page one

-Executive Board will form

-a search committee.
-Once

-begin its work.
+That Night in Bethehem "A Drive Through Nativity" PLEASANT HILL BAPTIST CHURCH 3261 HIGHWAY 171 DERIDDER MAXIMUM VEHICLE HEIGHT 9' 6:30-8:30 PM Free Admission DECEMBER 9 DECEMBER 14,15,16 DECEMBER 21,22,23 Hankins from page one Executive Board will form a search committee.
+Once formed, the search committee will elect a chairman and begin its work.
+Hankins has served as executive director since 2005.